 A survey conducted by Ernst & Young found that many companies may have missed opportunities to ultimately transform their businesses for the better.
 They released findings in an article saying, “43% (of companies) report that they are too focused on getting the new standard’s financial reporting and disclosure tasks completed to be able to unlock broader business benefits.
 More than 50% of respondents cite the burden of legacy IT and systems complexity as a barrier…”

-- Excel is error-prone: The risk of finding accounting errors in spreadsheets is high, simply due to the prominent level of human interaction.
+The risk of finding accounting errors in spreadsheets is high, simply due to the prominent level of human interaction.
 According to a recent article on MarketWatch.com, 88% of spreadsheets contain errors.
-And the more complex the revenue, the more cumbersome and time consuming the spreadsheets become.
+And the more complex the revenue, the more cumbersome and time-consuming the spreadsheets become.
 Reviewing calculations and creating analytical reports can become extraordinarily tedious when revenue data contains complex scenarios such as contract modifications and significant financing components.
-The month end deliverables become more than just a “sanity check” amongst accounting departments to verify accuracy and ensure proper accounting treatment.
+The month-end deliverables become more than just a “sanity check” amongst accounting departments to verify accuracy and ensure proper accounting treatment.
 Ultimately, accounting errors in financial statements could lead to revenue recognition misstatements, lost revenue, poor business decisions, or even financial failure.

-- Excel is not intended for sharing: Spreadsheets weren’t really designed with revenue management in mind.
+Spreadsheets weren’t really designed with revenue management in mind.
 Revenue managers spend significant time working with senior members of their team to ensure the company effectively complies with the new revenue recognition standard.
-Within enterprise level businesses, a staff accountant could be assisting in the completion of the month-end close process in conjunction with the Senior Manager of Technical Revenue Accounting, the Manager of Revenue Accounting, the Manager of Revenue Assurance, the General Ledger accounting team, members of the Billing Operations team, etc. Revenue reporting should be a collaborative activity with a range of individuals and systems, but Excel doesn’t allow for real-time editing between multiple users without a Microsoft Cloud subscription, and again, the audit log is difficult to decipher without significant legwork.
-Version control may also be a guessing game for enterprise level companies with multiple offices or departments all relying on the same spreadsheet, especially when the alternative may be saving these larger-than-life files in a shared working space – something we have all learned to loath.
+Within enterprise-level businesses, a staff accountant could be assisting in the completion of the month-end close process in conjunction with the Senior Manager of Technical Revenue Accounting, the Manager of Revenue Accounting, the Manager of Revenue Assurance, the General Ledger accounting team, members of the Billing Operations team, etc. Revenue reporting should be a collaborative activity with a range of individuals and systems, but Excel doesn’t allow for real-time editing between multiple users without a Microsoft Cloud subscription, and again, the audit log is difficult to decipher without significant legwork.
+Version control may also be a guessing game for enterprise-level companies with multiple offices or departments all relying on the same spreadsheet, especially when the alternative may be saving these larger-than-life files in a shared working space – something we have all learned to loathe.

-- Excel is not an agile business tool: As your company evolves and grows, revenue data in spreadsheet-based systems get more widely distributed.
+As your company evolves and grows, revenue data in spreadsheet-based systems get more widely distributed.
 There comes a point for a growing organization where limits are reached due to scalability.
 Excel is not an ideal solution for large corporations with multiple entities, multiple currencies, and high volumes of transactions.
 The seemingly infinite number of worksheet tabs eventually becomes a nuisance.
-As a company grows and demand for sales increase, a cloud-based solution will scale accordingly.
+As a company grows and demand for sales increases, a cloud-based solution will scale accordingly.

-- Excel is not a reporting tool: How much flexibility is there in an Excel report?
+How much flexibility is there in an Excel report?
 Are your revenue analytics presented in a way that is both intuitive and clear?
 Pivot tables and charts are nice, but could you do better?
 What about a deferred waterfall or a reconciliation report with the capability to drill down into details at the line item level?
-Automated revenue recognition software solutions provide analytics tools with customizable reports designed by you, as well as fully functioning dashboards with point and click configurations set to your specificity with drill down to the most granular level of your data.
+Automated revenue recognition software solutions provide analytics tools with customizable reports designed by you, as well as fully functioning dashboards with point-and-click configurations set to your specificity with drill down to the most granular level of your data.

-Implementation and execution of the new revenue recognition standard doesn’t have to be as risky or burdensome as it is in spreadsheets.
-Dedicated solutions increase transparency into revenue management and accuracy of revenue data, as well as allow for end user reporting capabilities that extend far beyond those available in Excel.
+Implementation and execution of the new revenue recognition standard don’t have to be as risky or burdensome as it is in spreadsheets.
+Dedicated solutions increase transparency into revenue management and accuracy of revenue data, as well as allow for end-user reporting capabilities that extend far beyond those available in Excel.
 Imagine a world where revenue managers are analyzing data and making sound business decisions, rather than processing transactions.
 Be an early adopter; automate revenue recognition.